-The Four Seasons of Storytelling
+Seasons of Story

 Fillable Calendar (Google Sheet)

-Four Seasonal Energies
+Four Seasonal Pillars

 • Listen to Your Community: While these seasonal rhythms are universal, your specific community may have unique patterns of engagement.
 Pay attention to when and how your supporters naturally connect with your mission, and adapt the framework accordingly.